IntersectMBO/lsm-tree/doc/final-report/final-report.md

   measurement artefact but shows a real effect, and it is *opposite* to what happens with physical hardware.
 Running `fio` on the i8g.xlarge machine with 4 cores results in 175 k IOPS (which is near to the rated 150 k IOPS), showing that the negative scaling continues beyond two cores.
+One can but speculate as to the reason for this behaviour.
+It is probably an artefact of the way the Nitro hypervisor limits IOPS on the VMs, but it is unclear why it would allow exceeding the minimum rated IOPS by a greater proportion when submitting I/O from fewer cores.

 The IOPS scores of i7i.xlarge and i8g.xlarge are the same.